tiffix1/ISU-CDC-Handbook/README.md

 8. After promoting the server to a domain controller, restart the server to complete the process.

-9. Joining Hosts to Active Directory:
+### Joining Hosts to Active Directory:

-1. **Joining Windows Hosts**:
+Joining Windows Hosts:
    - Use the `Add-Computer` cmdlet to join a Windows host to the domain:
      ```powershell
      Add-Computer -DomainName "isucdc.com" -Credential Get-Credential
      ```

-2. **Joining Linux Hosts**:
+Joining Linux Hosts:
    - Install the necessary PowerShell modules for managing Linux systems (e.g., `PowerShellGet`, `PackageManagement`).
    - Join the Linux host to the domain using the `Join-ADComputer` cmdlet:
      ```powershell
      Join-ADComputer -Server "DC1.isucdc.com" -Credential (Get-Credential) -Name "LinuxHost01"
      ```

-3. **Verify Domain Join**:
+### Verify Domain Join**:
+Windows Hosts:
-   - Use PowerShell commands to verify the domain join status on both Windows and Linux hosts.
+  - You can use the `Get-ComputerInfo` cmdlet to retrieve information about the domain status on Windows hosts:
+    ```powershell
+    Get-ComputerInfo -Property 'DomainJoined'
+    ```
+  - This command will return whether the computer is joined (`True`) or not joined (`False`).

+Linux Hosts:
+  - Realm list is a native command that displays all the realms that the system in joined to including AD
+    ```bash
+    realm list
+    ```

 ----
 ## Enabling SSH on port 22